phetsims/paper-land/docs/use/tutorial.md

 3. Board.html
 4. (future) Creator.html

-## What is the Camera screen?
+## What is the Camera page?

 ++shift+"Wheel Up/Down"++

 ++shift+"Mouse Drag"++

+## Organizing your code: Spaces and Projects
 ### What is a Space?
 A space is way of organizing your programs.
 All of the programs in a space can be for one project or you can create a series of simpler programs that all exist in the same Space.
 This is completely up to you and we use them for both purposes.
 There is no limit to the number of Spaces you can have, so focusing each Space on one idea works well.

+#### What is a Project?

-## What is the Board screen?
+## What is the Board page?

-## What is the Projector screen?
+## What is the Projector page?

 Given the current structure of the client, all of the code detected in the Camera is run through the Projector.
-However, in the latest iteration, we have focused all development on code outputting to the Board.
-The Projector must be opened to run the code, but the tab or window does not need to be visible.
+However, in the latest iteration, we have focused all development on paper code outputting to the Board.
+The Projector page must be opened to run the code, but the tab or window does not need to be visible.

 If you would like to use vanilla Web Canvas or make use of the projection overlay feature of the legacy Paper Programs project, then this is the page where the code will output.
 See [https://github.com/janpaul123/paperprograms/blob/master/docs/tutorial.md](https://github.com/janpaul123/paperprograms/blob/master/docs/tutorial.md) for more on this.